markwheeler/midi-mixer-one/README.md

 Included are Front Panel Designer files for a simple front and back panel.

-Contact me if you're thinking about doing a PCB run, I may have boards.
+Contact me if you're thinking about building one, I may have PCBs.

 ## Firmware
 MIDI paramaters are defined at the top for editing the channel, CCs, etc. By default, button 8 is dedicated to sending all CC values to make the receiver match the controller.